cyberark/secrets-provider-for-k8s/design/batch_retrieval_design.md

 ##### POST /secrets

 This method retuns a list of secrets, their status code, and their value if an error did not occur.
 For differences between proposed API and existing API see [Proposed API vs Current API](#proposed-api-vs-current-api) section below.
+We  require `account` as part of the URI instead of as part of the variableIDs

 ```
-POST /secrets
+POST /secrets/{account}
 ```

 ### Request Body